JoeJoe1313/RPG-Swift-FMI/README.md

 ## TODO

-* check the EquipmentGenerator and similar....
+* do the fight module
-* insert the fight module
+* map generator
-* what happens when the first move can be attack
+* think about visualisation